ansys/pyfluent/doc/source/user_guide/fields/field_data.rst

   array([100, 101])

-Dictionary containing a map of surface IDs to the path-line data is returned. or example, pathlines connectivity, vertices, and field.
+Dictionary containing a map of surface IDs to the path-line data is returned.
+For example, pathlines connectivity, vertices, and field.

 .. note::